Hamilton (musical): Ham4Progress

-EDUCATION
+Education

 The Hamilton Education Program was founded in 2016 with funding from the Rockefeller Foundation.
 It is a collaboration between the producers of Hamilton, the Miranda Family, and the Gilder Lehrman Institute of American History.
-Together they established the Ham4Progress Award for Educational Advancement, an award supporting “college-bound high school juniors from communities that directly experience the consequences of social injustice and/or discrimination”.
+Together they established the Ham4Progress Award for Educational Advancement, an award supporting "college-bound high school juniors from communities that directly experience the consequences of social injustice and/or discrimination".

-CIVIC ENGAGEMENT
+Civic engagement

-Hamilton, in partnership with Michelle Obama’s When We All Vote, have released “The Election of 2022,” a video for National Voter Registration Day to encourage voting.
+Hamilton, in partnership with Michelle Obama's When We All Vote, have released "The Election of 2022", a video for National Voter Registration Day to encourage voting.
 Voter registration and get out the vote activities have been advanced by tumblr.
 Ohio State University held an on campus voter registration and voter awareness event sponsored by Ham4Progress.
 VoteRiders and VoteForward are partner organizations dedicated to voter education and enablement.

 Justice Sonia Sotomayor and Lin-Manuel Miranda discussed democracy, civics, inclusion and opportunity.

 Additionally, Ham4Progress has supported environmental issues by collaborating with NRDC.

-RACIAL JUSTICE
+Racial justice

 On February 3, 2021, Hamilton Families with Hamilton cast member Christopher Henry Young, joined by staff and supporters of Hamilton Families, speaking to them about addressing family homelessness in the SF Bay Area.

-In 2021, Ham4Progress presented “The Joy In Our Voices” hosted by Wayne Brady and featuring Lin-Manuel Miranda, Senator Cory Booker, poet and activist Amanda Gorman, Senator Reverend Raphael Warnock, CBS’ Gayle King, and members of Hamilton performing original pieces highlighting Black art and artists for Black History Month.
+In 2021, Ham4Progress presented "The Joy In Our Voices" hosted by Wayne Brady and featuring Lin-Manuel Miranda, Senator Cory Booker, poet and activist Amanda Gorman, Senator Reverend Raphael Warnock, CBS' Gayle King, and members of Hamilton performing original pieces highlighting Black art and artists for Black History Month.

 Ham4Progress posted that May is Asian & Pacific American Heritage month.
-Jon M. Chu, director of the 2021 In The Heights movie, talked about AAPI representation in the industry with Hamilton cast members Marcus Choi and Taeko McCaroll.
+Jon M. Chu, director of the 2021 In the Heights movie, talked about AAPI representation in the industry with Hamilton cast members Marcus Choi and Taeko McCaroll.

-GENDER EQUALITY
+Gender equality

 Abortion rights has been promoted by fundraising activities for The Brigid Alliance and Planned Parenthood.

-Trans rights have been supported with TYEF.
+Trans rights have been supported through collaboration with the Trans Youth Equality Foundation, an American non-profit dedicated to providing support and advocacy for young transgender individuals and their families.